 A Christian Marriage

 A Christian marriage is the union of a man and a woman together, for life.
 But it is more than that.
 A Christian marriage is a joining of two people together in a union and covenant with God.
-Both the bride and groom promise to make Christ the center of their relationship, to remain faithful to one another, to continuously work to know, love, and obey Jesus, and, to follow Jesus’ example.
+Both the bride and groom promise to make Christ the center of their relationship, to remain faithful to one another, to continuously work to know, love, and obey Jesus, and, to follow Jesus’ example while exemplifying the love God has for them individually in the love they extend to one another.
+This is obviously a tall order!
 The example Jesus offers is best illustrated by a passage in Paul’s letter to the Philippians: